Skip to content

 };

-3. Follow the "Customize Yocto" section and "Build Yocto" section in Build SD Card Boot Binaries for the rest of the instructions to generate the SD Card Image:
+3. Follow the "Customize Yocto" section and "Build Yocto" section in Build SD Card Boot Binaries for the instructions to run bitbake_image and package to generate the SD Card Image:

 • $TOP_FOLDER/gsrd-socfpga/agilex5_dk_a5e065bb32aes1-gsrd-images/u-boot-agilex5-socdk-gsrd-atf/u-boot-spl-dtb.hex